input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-02-07-pstypebridge.md

 function.
-This function works for any Haskell type that has an equivalent in PureScript, like Haskell's `Int` and PureScript's `Number`, Haskell's strings and PureScript's `String`, Haskell's tuple, `(,)`, and PureScript's `Tuple`, Haskell's records, and PureScript's, which only have a slight difference in syntax, and so on.
+This function works for any Haskell type that has an equivalent in PureScript, like Haskell's `Int` and PureScript's `Number`, Haskell's strings and PureScript's `String`, Haskell's tuple, `(,)`, and PureScript's `Tuple`, Haskell's records, and PureScript's records, which only have a slight difference in syntax, and so on.

 In these cases, all that one needs to write is, for example,